MastarCheeze/study-notes/physics/heat-transfer.md

 - Daytime
 - Lands heats up more quickly than the sea
-- Warm air from the land rises, displaced by cooler air from the sea
+- Warm air from the land rises
+- Displaced by cooler air from the sea

 <p></p>
 Land breeze

 - Nighttime
 - Land cools off more quickly than the sea
-- Warm air from the sea rises, displaced by cooler air from the land
+- Warm air from the sea rises
+- Displaced by cooler air from the land

 ## Radiation

-**Heat transfer (via infrared rays) without a medium**
+**Heat transfer without a medium** (via infrared rays)

 $$
 \begin{aligned}